Research, development, and dissemination of educational approaches

-We develop and disseminate educational approaches to help children overcome challenges in life.
+We develop and disseminate educational approaches to help children overcome life’s challenges.

 Project Content